 It’s been a very long last couple of days.
 Early last week we learned we would be expecting snow here in western South Dakota.
 As the week progressed, the weatherman warned everyone that it was going to be as strong of a storm as we had back in April (25 inches of snow), a good old South Dakota blizzard.
-It seems as of recently the weatherman has been increasingly wrong so we took the news with a grain of salt, but still made winter preparedness plans.
+It seems as of recently the weatherman has been increasingly wrong so we took the news with a grain of salt, but we still made a few winter preparedness plans.

 As of right now, we are still in the RV.
-We aren’t able to close on our old house or finish the loan on our new house thanks to the government shutdown, we are just completely stuck.
-It’s not the greatest feeling in the world, but we are grateful to have a temporary home to live in, even though it’s not ready for winter because we never planned to stay the winter in it.
+We aren’t able to close on our old house or finish the loan on our new house thanks to the government shutdown, so we are just completely stuck.
+It’s not the greatest feeling in the world, but we are grateful to have a temporary home to live in, even though it’s not ready for winter because we had never planned to stay the winter in it.

 This is what we found.
 The road out of where we are right now is about 1 mile and a half long.
 The first part of it was mostly covered in 6-8 foot drifts.
 By the time we made it to the bridge (about a mile down) with the snowmobiles, we found this scene.
 (Yes, that is a person standing next to the trees in the middle of the pic.)
 Massive trees were downed right over the road and bridge.
 Clean up is going to be a process!

-What We Learned From The Blizzard
+What We Learned From The Blizzard on How to Prepare

 Know that the unexpected can happen.
 We were given the estimate of 18 inches of snow at the most (which was already crazy because our average snowfall for October is 1.7 inches).
 We ended up with 35 inches of snow.